Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Modified MSW effect and damping signatures

-Applying the rescaled wavefunction (\ref{eqn13}) in equation (\ref{eqn25}), we realize that the effective neutrino Hamiltonian contains both the real and imaginary parts, which are respectively responsible for the modified flavor conversion inside matter and damping behavior caused by NSI.
-It is more convenient to consider the effective neutrino Hamiltonian as a modification to the masses of neutrinos and determine the resultant mixing parameters in the medium with the effective masses.
-Then, neutrinos would exactly behave as they do in the vacuum except possessing different mass and mixing parameters \cite{Zhang}.
-Therefore, the normalized spacetime part of the neutrino wavefunction can be given by
+It is simply realized that the effective neutrino Hamiltonian (right-hand-side of Eq.(\ref{eqn22})) contains both the real and imaginary parts, which are respectively responsible for the modified flavor conversion inside matter (the first two terms) and damping behavior caused by NSI (the third term).
+So, we have